DevExpress/testcafe/docs/articles/documentation/test-api/typescript-support.md

 # TypeScript Support

 TestCafe allows you to write tests with [TypeScript](https://www.typescriptlang.org/) - a typed superset of JavaScript.
-Using of TypeScript brings you all the advantages of strongly typed languages: rich coding assistance, painless scalability, check-as-you-type code verification and much more.
+Using TypeScript brings you all the advantages of strongly typed languages: rich coding assistance, painless scalability, check-as-you-type code verification and much more.

 > TestCafe automatically compiles TypeScript before running tests, so you do not need to compile the TypeScript code.